aimeos/map/README.md

 public function unique( string $key = null ) : self
 ```

-* @param string|null $key Key or path of the nested array or object to check for
+* @param string&#124;null $key Key or path of the nested array or object to check for
 * @return self New map

 Two elements are considered equal if comparing their string representions returns TRUE: